 Underground homes are typically made of reinforced concrete because it does not degrade and exhibits high compressive strength.
-Dome structures are popular because of how well they distribute the weight of earth.
+Dome structures are popular because of how well they distribute the weight of the earth.
 A layer of insulation must also be installed, as the earth alone is not enough.
 Finally, homes below grade must be extensively waterproofed.
 The most common systems include rubberized asphalt, plastic sheeting, liquid polyurethanes.

 Main Types of Earth-Sheltered Homes

-If the topography of your site includes a steep enough slope, it is possible to excavate into this hillside and bury a portion of your home.
+In-hill- If the topography of your site includes a steep enough slope, it is possible to excavate into this hillside and bury a portion of your home.
 In these types of earth-sheltered homes, one wall is typically left exposed so windows can be installed and the structure can gain heat via passive solar methods.

-On flatter sites, you can pack the earth against the exterior walls of your home so that it slopes away for drainage.
+Bermed- On flatter sites, you can pack the earth against the exterior walls of your home so that it slopes away for drainage.
 The roof may or may not be covered by earth.

-To create a truly underground living experience, dig a large recess, construct your home below grade, and fill in the dirt around it.
+Underground- To create a truly underground living experience, dig a large recess, construct your home below grade, and fill in the dirt around it.
 With this type of earth sheltered home, a central courtyard is usually located to allow access to air and light.
-Otherwise, skylights or sun tubes may be installed to provide addition natural light.
+Otherwise, skylights or sun tubes may be installed to provide additional natural light.

-Before you build an earth sheltered or underground home, it is important to evaluate several factors.
+Other Considerations- Before you build an earth sheltered or underground home, it is important to evaluate several factors.
 Consider the climate.
 The best climates in which to build these homes are those with extreme temperatures, particularly places that experience dramatic temperature swings from day to night.
 However, a humid climate can create additional condensation issues for an earth sheltered home.